 Unadulterated, consensual, fabulous sex is often a taboo topic.
-Many people don’t realize that in addition to being fun, sex has heaps of health benefits—30 to be exact!
+Many people don’t realize that in addition to being fun, there are many health benefits of sex—30 to be exact!

 If your sex life is lacking, the following information may just inspire you to find more time to canoodle.
 From pain relief and decreased stress to improved sleep and brainpower, read on to learn how an active sex life can make you a happier, healthier person.

 Note: This article is for informational and educational purposes only, and is not intended to serve as a substitute for individual medical or mental health advice.

 Research shows that people who have more sex tend to live longer lives.
 This could be due to several factors: